-Did you know that WordPress is now used to power 37% of the world’s websites?
+Did you know that WordPress is now used to power 42.5% of the world’s websites (at the time of writing)?
 It’s an astonishing figure and one that continues to rise annually with no sign of slowing down.
 As such a dominant player in the world of CMS solutions (Content Management Systems), it’s perhaps no surprise to find that the number WordPress websites running WooCommerce is also seriously sizeable.
 In fact, when you look at the top Million sites in the world, 25% of them are running WooCommerce

 The explosion seen in online shopping shows no sign of slowing down which is great news for anyone running an eCommerce store.
 On the flip side however, it does mean that the level of competition between stores is ever increasing.
 Optimizing your WooCommerce store has got to be a top priority to ensure sales continue to roll in.
 After all, if a WooCommerce store that turns over $100,000 in a year implements changes that increase sales by just 5%, that would mean an additional $5,000 in revenue.